steveh250/Unix-Menu-Program/README.md

 1. Install curses libraries: `sudo apt-get install libncurses5-dev libncursesw5-dev`
 2. Install newt libraries: `sudo apt-get install libnewt-dev`
 3. Compile the menu.c: `gcc -o menu menu.c -lncurses -lnewt`
-4. Create a menu file - sample in repo
+4. Create a menu file - samples in the repo (menufile and menufile2)
 5. Start it up - see usage below

 Usage
 =====
  - `$ menu -c menufile` (display the menufile using simple curses based menu)
  - `$ menu -n menufile` (display the menufile using newt character graphics menu)
- - NOTE: In the menufile you can call menus of other types (e.g. a newt menu can call a curses menu) but you have to hard code that into the menufile - example in the repo (menufile calls menufile2 as a curses menu).
+ - NOTE: In the menufile you can call menus of other types (e.g. a newt menu can call a curses menu) but you have to hard code that into the menufile - example in the repo menufile and the gif demo.

 menufile - format
 =================
 ```
 Line 1 - Menu Heading - heading at top of screen
 Line 2 - Menu Description - heading at top of menu
-Option 1 - Menu option description that will appear on the menu
+Option 1 - Menu Option Description that will appear on the menu
-Option 1 - command to run: either commands, call a shell script (if longer than 80 chars).
+Option 1 - Menu Command to run: either commands, call a shell script (if longer than 80 chars).
 Note: could also call another menu
-Option 2 - Menu option description that will appear on the menu
+Option 2 - Menu Option Description that will appear on the menu
-Option 2 - command to run
+Option 2 - Menu Command to run
 Option.....
 ```
  - NOTE: If you exceed these lengths the program will throw an error (the error will provide guidance on how long the string is and which one).
+   - Max length of Menu Heading is 80 chars
+   - Max length of Menu Description is 80 chars
-   - Max length of description line is 30 chars
+   - Max length of Menu Option Description is 30 chars
-   - Max length of each command line is 80 chars.
+   - Max length of Menu Option command is 80 chars
    - TIP: If you're in any doubt just wrap your commands up in a script - much easier and makes for a tidier menufile.
  - NOTE: The program does not check if you have exceeded the maximum number of menu options - the program simply grabs the first 30 and will ignore the rest
    - Max number of options - 30.